Bill's Licence Plates Pages

 with the flag concept winning.
 In the resulting issued plate the English and French slogans were interchanged top and bottom.

-This pair of concept plates was manufactured in possible anticipation of Nova Scotia joining the North American trend of issuing plates to show
+This pair of concept plates was manufactured in possible anticipation of Nova Scotia joining the North American trend of issuing plates to show affiliation to various teams, schools, causes and organizations.
+Others have been seen.
+None of these

-SPECIAL EVENT PLATES
+SPECIAL EVENT and COMMEMORATIVE PLATES

 Special event plates have been issued in Nova Scotia on a number of occasions.